-The graphic equalizer shall be of constant-Q design to minimize interactions between adjacent bands, and contain frequency bands located on standard ISO center frequencies.
-Each band shall have a bandwidth of 3⁄4-octave.
+The graphic equalizer shall be a two channel model of constant-Q design to minimize interactions between adjacent bands, and shall occupy two rack spaces (2U).
+Each channel shall have thirty (30) frequency bands located on standard ISO center frequencies.
+Each band shall have a bandwidth of 1⁄2-octave.
 A switchable boost/cut range of 12 dB or 6 dB shall be provided.
 A detented and positively grounded 0 dB point shall be provided on 20 mm linear sliders with dust dams.